sriramrokkam/k8s-training/preparation.md

 ## Clone

-Please clone the training repository to you VM/lcoal machine.
+Please clone the training repository to your VM/local machine.

 Due to SAP's security restrictions, you cannot simply clone the repository anonymously or with username/password.
 You have to create a personal access token instead.
 Please follow these [instructions](https://docs.github.com/en/enterprise-server@2.22/github/authenticating-to-github/creating-a-personal-access-token) and enter the token as password when prompted during cloning.